IHEfty/1000-Codes-in-Tender/examples/Chain Info/README.md

-# Chain Info Script in [**Tender**](https://github.com/2dprototype/tender-free)
+# Chain Info Script in Tender

-## Overview

-This script, `chain_info.td`, fetches blockchain data from an external API and processes it to display information about transactions, specifically the balance of addresses in the blockchain.
-It utilizes the [**Tender**](https://github.com/2dprototype/tender), along with HTTP and JSON modules to handle data retrieval and processing.
+This script, `chain_info.td`, fetches blockchain data from an external API and processes it to display address balances.
+It uses Tender, along with HTTP and JSON modules for data retrieval and processing.

 ## Script

 ### `chain_info.td`

-The script performs the following tasks:
-- Fetches the blockchain data from `https://whalecoin.glitch.me/blockchain`.
-- Decodes the JSON response and processes the transaction data for each block in the chain.
-- It maintains an address balance sheet, updating balances based on transaction amounts (sent and received).
-- Displays the balance of each valid address and prints the total balance.

-**Code Example:**
 ```tender
 import "http"
 import "json"